Meet Your Trainer

 Rachel Brix, BSEd, CPDT-KA, is a veteran high school teacher.
 Inspired by her dog Percy, she resigned to pursue a full-time career with dogs.
-Rachel is a Certified Professional Dog Trainer -Knowledge Assessed, whose combined teaching and training career spans more than 20 years.
+Rachel has a Bachelor’s of Science Degree in Secondary Education and is a Certified Professional Dog Trainer -Knowledge Assessed, whose combined teaching and training career spans more than 20 years.

 Rachel specializes in positive reinforcement/force-free training methods.
-Her focus is helping humans and dogs communicate more effectively.
+Her focus is helping humans and dogs communicate more effectively so that each has their needs met.
 You can read Rachel’s Training Philosophy and details about her methods and approach to training here.

-One of her passions is rescue dogs; to that end she has managed two no-kill animal shelters.
-Rachel has also trained shelter staffs on dog training and behavior modification, and has provided consulting services to shelters on management, policies and procedures and enrichment protocol and programs.
+One of her passions is rescue dogs and she has managed two no-kill animal shelters.
+Rachel has also trained shelter staff on dog training and behavior modification, and has provided consulting services to shelters on management, policies and procedures and enrichment protocol and programs.

 The dog training industry remains unregulated.
 However, Rachel’s commitment to science-based training and education led her to earn the industry’s leading training certification from the industry’s most widely recognized independent certification organization, the Certification Council for Professional Dog Trainers (CCPDT).
 Through rigorous testing and Continuing Education requirements, the CCPDT’s standards are at the top of the industry.
 You can learn more about the CPPDT and what Rachel’s certification means at http://www.ccpdt.org/about-us/.

-Rachel is also a professional conference speaker and published author, speaking twice at the annual Association of Professional Dog Trainers (APDT) conference (2017 and 2018) and nominated in back-to-back years for a Dog Writers of Association of America Award (also 2017 and 2018) for her articles on puppy mills and canine cancer, respectively.
+Rachel is also a professional conference speaker and published author, speaking twice at the annual Association of Professional Dog Trainers (APDT) conference and nominated in back-to-back years for a Dog Writers of Association of America Award.
 You can read Rachel’s articles here.

 Along with her membership in APDT, Rachel is also a Pet Professional Guild (PPG) member.
-PPG membership is solely comprised of positive reinforcement/force-free trainers.
+PPG membership consists solely of positive reinforcement/force-free trainers.

-Rachel and Ryan, are committed to all animals, not just dogs: they’re both animal advocates and long-time vegetarians who went vegan in 2015.
-Rachel and Ryan have lived in the Ozarks since 2009 and have 6 animals at home: all rescues, all part of the family.
+Rachel and her husband, co-pet parent and business partner, Ryan, opened Percy’s Playground Inc. in March, and have lived in the Ozarks since 2009.
+They have 6 animals at home: all rescues, all part of the family.